sandwave-io/office-365/README.md

 ### Subscribed events

 Not every request will be synchronous and will give back a resource immediately.
-RouteIT will call our webhook with the particular object that has been created.
+RoutIT will call our webhook with the particular object that has been created.
 This will cause that the Office365 package dispatches an event.
 Each subscriber that is attached to that particular event will receive the notification.

 ### Subscribe to an event

 For example: a customer create request is sent.
-RouteIT will not give back the resource immediately but will send this later through the webhook.
+RoutIT will not give back the resource immediately but will send this later through the webhook.
 In order to subscribe for this particular event, a new class must be created that implements the `CustomerObserverInterface`.
 Each component holds his own observers.
 The interface name will always look like this `{ComponentName}ObserverInterface`.